andreafalletti/hyprland-/Advanced-config.md

 ```
 bind=SHIFT,1,anything,
 ```
-will not work, as 1 is overwritten by !
+will not work, because when you press SHIFT+1, on your screen you won't get a 1, you'll get a !.

 Common overwrites:
 ```